lf-/blog/content/posts/nix-evaluation-blocking.md

 overlays that nixpkgs Haskell uses for compiler-specific overrides.

-However, nixpkgs has something nicer for overriding versions of Hackage libraries, which the published version of the overlay imitates instead:
+However, nixpkgs has something nicer for overriding versions of Hackage libraries, which the published version of `some-cabal-hashes` imitates instead:
 `haskell.lib.packageSourceOverrides`.
 It constructs an overlay that overrides package versions with a nice clean input of what's required.